redox-os/book/src/porting-applications.md

 #### Rename binaries

-Some programs or examples could use generic names for their binaries, thus they could bring file conflicts on the packaging process, to avoid it use this command after the compilation or installation commands:
+Some programs or examples use generic names for their executable files which could cause conflicts in the package installation process, to avoid this use the following command after the compilation or installation commands:

 ```sh
 mv "${COOKBOOK_STAGE}/usr/bin/binary-name" "${COOKBOOK_STAGE}/usr/bin/new-binary-name"